What is a “Stay Away” or Civil Protection Order?

 When Should Get an Attorney?

-The bottom line is that if you are married and being victimized by domestic violence, or if a petition for a Civil Protection Order has been filed against you, having an experienced and aggressive attorney by your side when litigating a Civil Protection Order, can be the difference between success and failure.
-Accusations of domestic violence are taken very seriously in Ohio, and a Civil Protection Order is designed to protect individuals from further acts of abuse.
+If someone has committed domestic violence against you, or if a petition for a Civil Protection Order has been filed against you, it is important to have an experienced and aggressive attorney by your side.
+Accusations of domestic violence are very serious, and a Civil Protection Order’s purpose to protect individuals from further acts of abuse.

-Unfortunately, this legal option is sometimes used inappropriately against individuals to gain an unfair advantage in a Divorce or Child Custody case.
+However, this option is sometimes used inappropriately to gain an unfair advantage in a Divorce or Child Custody case.
 As you can see from the above referenced list of options a Judge can choose from in addressing a Civil Protection Order, obtaining a Civil Protection Order prior to the filing of, or during a Divorce or Custody case, can seriously impact what happens during that case.

-With more than 25 years of experience, our firm is equipped to deal with all issues involved in dealing with Civil Protection Orders.
-In dealing with false allegations of abuse, and the improper use of Civil Protection Orders, our firm often employs various types of experts to assist in defending against the lies, such as forensic psychologists, private investigators and others.
-The Law Office of Anthony W. Greco is prepared to aggressively represent its Clients’ concerns and interests involving Civil Protection Orders from the first day of representation through trial.
+With more than 25 years of experience, our firm has experience addressing all issues involved in acquiring and contesting CPOs.
+The Law Office of Anthony W. Greco is able to aggressively represent its Clients’ concerns and interests involving Civil Protection Orders from the first day of representation through trial.
 Click Here to contact us and see what sets us apart from other firms.